conterra/mapapps-query-builder/src/main/js/bundles/dn_querybuilder/README.md

 }
 ```

-No further configuration is required, default values will be used.
+No further configuration required, default values will be used.

 ## Configuration Reference